 Traffic engineering aims to make more efficient use of network resources.
-Although it does not increase the bandwidth of the network, it enables us to transmit more demands.
-With the growth of the internet, traffic is approximately doubling each year [1].
-These developments highlight the important of traffic engineering.
-OSPF runs at most IP large network.
-OSPF directs traffic based on dimensionless static link weights.

-OSPF requires nodes to exchange routing information with all other nodes in the AS.
-Each node has to have complete network topology knowledge for computation of shortest paths.
+Although it is not increase the bandwidth of the network, it enables us to transmit more demands.
+With the growth of the internet traffic approximately doubling each year [1], these development highlight the important of traffic engineering.
+OSPF run at most IP large network that direct traffic based on dimensionless static link weights.
+OSPF requires nodes to exchange routing information with all other nodes in the AS each node have to have complete network topology knowledge for computation of shortest paths.
 OSPF mandates that each node computes a graph of shortest paths with it is self as a root [2].
 This graph gives the least weight routes to all destinations nodes.
-In the case of multiple shortest paths, OSPF uses load balancing and splits the traffic flow over several shortest paths which leaving from each router [3].
+In the case of multiple shortest paths, OSPF will use load balancing and split the traffic flow over several shortest paths which leaving from each router [3].
 Weights are assigned by the network operator.
 It is ranging from 1 to 65535.
 The lower the weight, the greater the chance that traffic will be routed on that link.
-Cisco, a leader router vendor, by default assigns OSPF weights inversely with link capacity, and then the shortest paths will be the links of the higher bandwidths.
+CISCO, a leader router vendor, by default assigns OSPF weights as inverse of the link capacity, and then the shortest paths will be the links of the higher bandwidths.
 Because CISCO does not take into account traffic demands when calculates weights.
 This type of assigning weights does not guarantee that the network will run efficiently.
-Then OSPFWS problem is determining weights to be assigned to links so as to optimize a cost function typically associated with network utilization measure.

-We classified the solutions into four types according to used algorithm for solving.
-The first type is local search algorithm, the second type is genetic algorithm, the third type is simulated annealing algorithm and, the fourth type is hybrid genetic algorithm (genetic algorithm with local search algorithm).
+Then OSPFWS problem is determine weights to be assigned to links so as to optimize a cost function typically associated with network utilization measure.
+We classified the solutions to four types according to used algorithm for solving: (1) local search algorithm, (2) genetic algorithm, (3) simulated annealing algorithm and, (4) hybrid genetic algorithm (i.e. genetic algorithm with local search algorithm).

-This paper is organized as following.
-Section 2 is formulation of the problem.
-Section 3 describes local search method.
-Section 4 describes genetic algorithm method.
-Section 5 describes simulated annealing method.
-Section 6 describes Hybrid genetic algorithm method.
-Section 7 is comparison between all methods.
-Section 8 is the proposed solution, at the end, the conclusion exists.
+This paper is organized as follows: section 2 is formulation of the problem, section 3 describes local search method, section 4 describe genetic algorithm method, section 5 describes simulated annealing method Section 6 describes Hybrid genetic algorithm method, section 7 discuss and compare all the methods, section 8 describes the proposed solution and, finally this paper is concluded in section 9.